lrtzndrsn/ArcadeGames/README.md

 I have re-uploaded the repository to showcase the work.
 This project was initiated during the dark times, when we were still n00bs at coding, coded everything using Live Share on a single computer, had constant merge conflicts (even though mostly one person pushed stuff to the remote repo) and did not know how to use Git or GitHub!
 However, (luckily) we still learned a ton, and contributed(read: "Suffered") quite equally to the project and ended the course with a great result!

-# Galaga:

-This was the first game we created and the most simple one.
-Here you shoot down aliens with your starship.

-## Run it:
-Clone the repository, then head to the Galaga-folder and write "dotnet run" in the terminal at that location.

 # Breakout:
 This was the second game we created using the DIKUArcade library, and also the more complex one to make.